Everything Carriers & Brokers Need to Know About CSA Scores

 Driver fitness

-To help your network perform well in this BASIC, keep driving records up-to-date and complete – these factors determine the driver’s fitness.
-You must ensure that the required files of each driver include valid CDLs (commercial driver’s licenses), state driving records, and employment applications.
+Keeping up on driver qualification files is the key to performing well in this BASIC.
+You must ensure that the required files of each driver include valid CDLs (commercial driver’s licenses), state driving records, medical certificates, and employment applications.

 Note: Don’t confuse the driver’s fitness with the driver’s physical fitness.
 This BASIC doesn’t consider anything related to weight, BMI, or neck size.